Matt32609/5-questions-about-Malaysia/README.md

 * while loops
 --------------------------------------------------------------------------------------------------------
 What I learnt throughout this project:
-1. Input Sanitization
+1. Input handling
 I learnt how to use .strip() and .lower() to clean up user input.
 This ensures the quiz doesn't fail just because a user added an extra space or used capital letters.

-2. Nested Conditional Logic
+2. Multi-level logic

 I built a "Second Chance" system using nested if-else statements.
 This allows the program to branch out: if the first answer is wrong, it triggers a second prompt before deciding whether to end the game.